 The brain injury lawyers in Boston at Sweeney Merrigan Law, LLP believe in pursuing case results that set a precedent for greater public safety in the future.
 When negligent parties cause brain injuries to others through negligence or intentional torts, we hold them accountable and collect the compensation our clients deserve.
 We have helped past clients secure millions in compensation for their damages.

 Even if you have sustained a brain injury, it does not necessarily mean that securing compensation for your injuries will be straightforward.
 Brain injuries can be difficult to diagnose and detect, especially since the effect of a traumatic brain injury may not be evident until several days or weeks after the initial trauma occurs.
 Moreover, establishing fault and determining causation after an accident can take time and resources.

 If you are in pain or are feeling disoriented, the last thing you want to do is fight a legal battle or negotiate with insurance companies on your own.
-The attorneys at Sweeney Merrigan Law have the legal and medical knowledge and resources necessary to effectively represent victims of brain injury.
+The Boston brain injury attorneys at Sweeney Merrigan Law have the legal and medical knowledge and resources necessary to effectively represent victims of brain injury.
 If you or a loved one has suffered a traumatic brain injury at the hands of another, contact Sweeney Merrigan Law today.
 We will provide a free evaluation of your claim and will diligently pursue compensation for all medical expenses and future damages caused by your injury.